-One way aquarium salt works are by dehydration.
+One way aquarium salt works is by dehydration.
 It is absorbed by the bacteria, fungus, or parasite infesting your fish.
 Once absorbed, the aquarium salt leeches the water out of these organisms, causing them to die.

-What is the difference between Aquarium Salt Vs. Epsom Salt Vs. Sea Salt Vs. Table Salt?
+What Is the difference between Aquarium Salt Vs. Epsom Salt Vs. Sea Salt Vs. Table Salt?

 Sodium chloride, or table salt (NaCl), is used as seasoning and preservative for foods.
 The product should not be used for a salt bath for your Betta fish, though.